mpaques269546/dacl10k_challenge/README.md

-# dacl10k_challenge
+# ViT_Adapter_Dacl10k
-Vision Transformer Adapter for the semantic segmentation of structural defects in bridge inspection.
+Vision Transformer Adapter for the semantic segmentation of structural defects in bridge inspection (Dacl10k challenge).